 After the onset of COVID-19, Zoë decided to leave high school and pursue an untraditional senior year expanding DICCE, empowering kids with Civics Unplugged, and researching the effects of the pandemic on students with Kentucky Student Voice Team.
 During her “gap year” she was selected as an Aerie 2021 Changemaker and highlighted in The Washington Post’s Post Reports and NPR’s All Things Considered.

-Zoë is a second-year Echols and Ridley Scholar at the University of Virginia where she is pursuing studies in Economics and Youth and Social Innovation.
+Zoë is a third-year Echols and Ridley Scholar at the University of Virginia where she is studying Political & Social Thought, Youth & Social Innovation, and Economics.